aedecano/Hpru_contexts/README.md

 This repository contains codes for collecting global genome assemblies of Escherichia coli from diverse sources, annotating these assemblies with the blaCTX-M-15 gene, and subsequently classifying the contigs as either chromosomal or plasmid and investigating their phylogenetic relationships.

+## Code Structure

+- `modules/`: Contains the processes for the Nexflow subworkflows.
+- `conda/`: Contains yaml files for the conda environments.
+- `bin/`: Contains individual scripts for parsing and plotting all relevant data.

 ## Workflow

 1. **Data Scraping**: Genome assemblies of *E. coli* are scraped from diverse sources, encompassing public databases, research articles, and sequencing projects, to form a global collection of strains.